Skip to content

 2. Ignoring layer caching: It should COPY package*.json ./ first, then RUN npm install, and then COPY . ..
 This ensures dependencies are only reinstalled when the package.json changes.

-3. Using a full OS base image: node:18 is nearly 1GB.
-It should use node:18-slim or node:18-alpine to reduce the attack surface and image pull time.
+3. Using a full OS base image: node:22 is large compared with slim or Alpine variants.
+It should use node:22-slim or node:22-alpine when compatibility allows it to reduce attack surface and pull time.

 4. Running as root: There is no USER specified, meaning the Node process runs as the root user inside the container, which is a security risk.

-1. Scenario: You are building a Node.js application.
-Every time you change a single line of CSS, Docker takes 3 minutes to rebuild the image because it reinstalls all NPM packages.
+Scenario: You are building a Node.js application.
+Every time you change a single line of CSS, Docker takes several minutes to rebuild the image because it reinstalls all NPM packages.
 How can you rewrite your Dockerfile to fix this build time issue?

-2. Scenario: You have a database container running locally, but when you restart it, all your saved users disappear.
-Which Docker run flag are you missing, and how does it solve the problem?
+Scenario: You have a database container running locally, but when you restart it, all your saved users disappear.
+Which Docker run option are you missing, and how does it solve the problem?

-3. Scenario: Your web application container starts successfully, but when you visit localhost:8080, it returns a generic 500 Internal Server Error instead of your application content.
-What are the first two Docker commands you should run to diagnose this issue, and what are you looking for?
+Scenario: Your web application container starts successfully, but `localhost:8080` returns a 500 Internal Server Error instead of application content.
+What are the first two Docker commands you should run, and what are you looking for?

-7. Scenario: A container running a batch processing script crashes with an Out of Memory error and is now in an Exited state.
-You want to run docker exec -it <container_id> bash to inspect the temporary files it left behind.
-What happens when you run this command, and what is the proper way to access those files?
+Scenario: A batch container crashes with an Out of Memory error and is now `Exited`.
+You want to use `docker exec` to inspect temporary files.
+What happens, and what is the proper next step?

 1. Create a directory and inside it, create an index.html file with the text “Hello KubeDojo!”.